-Supervised Fieldwork: Students are required to find their own fieldwork placements.
-Applications for Fieldwork Approval must be submitted to credentials@nu.edu at least 60 days (about 2 months) prior to beginning fieldwork to be eligible to enroll in fieldwork courses.
+Supervised Fieldwork: Students will be supported in their location of fieldwork placement through Fieldwork Townhalls, the Brightspace Community, and faculty support.
+Applications for Fieldwork Approval must be submitted to credsupport@nu.edu at least 60 days (about 2 months) prior to beginning fieldwork to be eligible to enroll in fieldwork courses.